the

 may be necessary.

 Once a user has been created they can log in at http://localhost:8080/pages/login.
-If a two-factor email has been recorded a numerical token will be required to validate the login.
 After authenticating users can click on the article.tpl

 or gallery.tpl